 What should you ask your doctor about penile cancer?

 It is important to have honest, open discussions with your cancer care team.
-You should feel free to ask any question that's on your mind, no matter how small it might seem.
-Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.
+You should ask any question, no matter how small it might seem.
+Nurses, social workers, and other members of the treatment team might also be able to answer many of your questions.
 Here are some questions you might want to ask:

 - What kind of penile cancer do I have?